 The banners are created or modified using the String Edit Mode.
 Refer to Program Menu, Modify Cycle section.
-Use the or keypad to highlight the different lines and press the keypad to edit the string.
-Pressing the keypad will jump to the Save Changes Menu.
-Use or to move highlighted box to "Yes" or "No".
-Press the keypad to return to Global Setup Menu.
-If no changes were made, press the keypad to return to Global Setup Menu.
+Use the ▲or ▼ keypad to highlight the different lines and press the START keypad to edit the string.
+Pressing the BACK keypad will jump to the Save Changes Menu.
+Use ◀ or ► to move highlighted box to "Yes" or "No".
+Press the START keypad to return to Global Setup Menu.
+If no changes were made, press the START or BACK keypad to return to Global Setup Menu.